 Step 2.
 When Windows Registry opens, browse down to the following key from the left sidebar:-

 Step 3.
 Now, you need to create a new key under the shell key.
 This name will appear on the desktop context menu.
-So that, right-click on the shell key and then choose New > Key from the pop-up menu.
+So, right-click on the

 Step 8.
 Paste the copied path in the